asalber/asalber.github.io/statistics/manual/introduction.md

 ---------------------

 ### Statistical population

 > **Definition - Population**.
-A *population* is a set of elements defined by one or more features that has all the elements and they alone.
+A *population* is a set of elements defined by an or more features that has all the elements and only them.
 Every element of the population is called *individual*.

 > **Definition - Population size**.
 The number of individuals in a population is known as the *population size* and is represented by $N$.

 Sometimes not all the individuals are accessible to study.
 Then we distinguish between:

-- **Theoretical population**: Individuals to which we want extrapolate the study conclusions.
+- **Theoretical population**: Individuals to which we want to extrapolate the study conclusions.
 - **Studied population**: Individuals truly accessible in the study.

 ### Drawbacks in the population study

 Scientists study a phenomenon in a population to understand it, to get knowledge about it, and so to control it.

-But, for a complete knowledge of the population it is necessary to study all his individuals.
+But, for a complete knowledge of the population it is necessary to study all its individuals.

 However, this is not always possible for several reasons:

--   The population size is infinite or too large to study all his individuals.
+-   The population size is infinite or too large to study all its individuals.
 -   The operations that individuals undergo are destructive.
--   The cost, both money and time, that would require study all the individuals in the population is not affordable.
+-   The cost, both in money and time, that would require study all the individuals in the population is not affordable.

 ### Statistics Sample